OCA/product-attribute/product_lot_sequence/readme/CONFIGURE.rst

 The default is 7 digits.
 To change that to something else, go to the inventory configuration, find "Sequence Number of Digits" and change the number.

+To allow a user without settings access rights to update generated lot sequence attributes, add them to the "Product Lot Sequence Manager: Only Product Lot Sequences" group.